 To validate a signal, it is important to establish the fact that the data & evidence collected that supports the signal detected has sufficient evidence that demonstrates a pure causal relationship without any confounding factor.
 Any evidence of previous awareness, temporal & biological relationships etc should be duly considered while validation a signal.
 Regulatory agencies like EMA has repository like Pharmacovigilance Issues Tracking Tool (EPITT) which has been developed by EMA to enter validated signals & communicate the pharmacovigilance and risk management issues between the EMA and Member States.
 Signals for which the validation process did not point any causal association, or a new aspect of a known association, are not entered in EPITT.
 A validated signal has to be reviewed and assessed scientifically with all the evidences available.

-It is important to implement a robust signal management system that is proactive and vigilant in detecting and managing safety signals.
+It is important to implement a robust PV signal management system that is proactive and vigilant in detecting and managing safety signals.
 Regulatory authorities are increasingly placing stringent requirements for the detection and management of safety signals in order to mitigate patient risk and as a result life sciences organizations face cases of non-compliance as they lack a robust establishment required for effective signal management.